-He first began by extolling the brilliant articles I used to post on my Polly blog.
-I thanked him but I apprised him I had challenge of converting that brilliance, or rather knowledge, to power because, as I confided in him, I was still struggling with guilt, hatred, boredom, oversleeping and sometimes fear of people.
+Josh Komoth began by extolling the brilliant articles I used to post on my Polly blog.
+I thanked him and then informed him that I had challenge of converting that brilliance, or rather knowledge, to power because, as I confided in him, I was still struggling with guilt, hatred, boredom, oversleeping and sometimes fear of people.

 Then Josh Komoth chimed in, "Those are the kind of challenges that drive young people to alcoholism and drug abuse."
 I agreed, then swiftly added, "And prostitution!"